 Attorneys Discuss Discovery in Divorce in Chicago

 Every marriage began at some point with two people ready, willing, and able to commit to each other for a lifetime.
-They were both friends and lovers who charted out their future together.
 Yet, in the course of building for what is ahead, one spouse or the other may have experienced dissatisfaction, unhappiness, or even infidelity, leading them to make the difficult decision to end their marriage.

 Discovery can be done formally or informally, depending on the level of contentiousness between the parties or the tone of the divorce process.
 In informal discovery processes, a simple email request may be followed with handing over relevant information.
 In more complex or heated situations, however, the formal process may be wise and/or necessary.
 These may include any one or all of the following:

-- E-discovery – Gaining information on the parties’ digital life, including computer information, social media information, cellphone information, and possibly more.
+- E-discovery: Gaining information on the party's digital life, including computer information, social media information, cellphone information, and possibly more.

 How a Spouse Can Hide Assets in a Divorce